ryanninodizon/sikulix-ui-automation-test-project/README.md

 This project is simply for testing and I have used the Dragonary game as my main example.
 But it can also work for other applications.

-You can check this file for the sample usage.
+You can check this file for a sample usage.
 > dragonaryauto/src/test/java/dragonary/dragonaryauto/DragonAuto.java

 ```java